magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 See the [Varnish Reference Manual](https://www.varnish-cache.org/docs/4.1/reference/index.html) for details about using the Varnish Configuration Language.

 ## Health check {#health}
-Varnish's health check feature polls Magento to determine whether it is responding as expected.
+Varnish's health check feature polls the Magento backend to determine whether it is responding as expected.
 If it is responding normally, fresh content will be regenerated after TTL has expired.
 If not, Varnish always serves stale content.

 Magento defines the following default health check: